Corporate Recovery and Insolvency - Call 01275 464 038

-Informal Procedures and other Options to Bankruptcy
+Informal Procedures and Other Options to Bankruptcy

 Personal insolvency is defined as an inability to pay debts as they fall due and there are a number of informal options for the individual all of which avoid the stigma, obligations and restriction of bankruptcy.